CemTunaboylu/Container/README.md

 ---

-**`/srv`** contains data for the systems provided services.
+**`/srv`** contains the data for the system's provided services.
 This includes your servers.
 Let us say we are running an FTP server on our Linux machine.
 All the files that I am serving would go in **`/srv/ftp`**.
 Any service will have its data in **`/srv/<service>`**.
 Another example can be a web service.
 It would have its sites HTML files in **`/srv/http`** or **`/srv/www`**

 ---